KJLankinen/cubble/README.md

 - **final/**: Directory for the binaries of Make target 'final'

 ## Building and running the program
-**N.B.** The dimensionality of the simulation is controlled from the makefile.
+**N.B.** The dimensionality of the simulation is controlled from the makefiles.

 Each make target is built into a separate directory, final, default or debug.
 Each of these directories has its own makefile and all the targets are built/cleaned in the same way:
 ```